jjjtmy/Dodge-the-Sugars/README.md

 # Challenges & Key Learnings

 The difficulty encountered in constructing this JavaScript game arose from its length and disorderliness.
-To address this issue, I implemented utility functions to streamline repetitive code segments and organized lengthy code blocks into separate functions (e.g. createSugars, handleGameover, countdown).
+To address this issue, I implemented utility functions to streamline repetitive code segments and organized lengthy code blocks into separate functions (e.g. Handlelevelsubmit > startgame > createSugars).

 To navigate unfamiliar JavaScript functions like incorporating mouse events and progress bars, I tackled the challenge by conducting research online and experimenting with trial and error within my own code.